 How does pre-mixed foam sclerotherapy work?

-Pre-mixed foam sclerotherapy is a safe and effective procedure, ideal for patients with recurrent vein disease.
-When performed by vein experts, it’s the ideal alternative to varicose vein surgeries.
+Pre-mixed foam sclerotherapy is a safe and effective procedure, and it’s perfect for you if you have a history of recurrent vein disease.
+When performed by our vein experts, it’s the ideal alternative to varicose vein surgeries.

 - Incredibly effective